Abdulla3037/Faculty_Module/README.md

 # 🎓 Faculty Management System

-This is a simple **Faculty Management System** I made using **C**.
-It uses a **Singly Linked List** to store and manage faculty information.
-You can add, delete, search, update, and display faculty members — all from a simple menu in the terminal.
+This is a **Faculty Management System** which has been built using C programming language.
+It keeps all the faculty data in a **Singly Linked List** and lets you add, remove, search, update, and view records all from a straightforward menu right in the terminal.
 ---

 ## 📌 What This Project Does